sillyfrog/aws-eks-fargate-alb-example/kustomize/README.md

 ```

 Once that's complete (again, it may take a few minutes), you can browse to the above host name on HTTP, eg: http://k8s-whoamide-ingressw-0000000314-0000005147.us-west-1.elb.amazonaws.com/ .

+The base URL will give you a nginx welcome page.
+You can also visit `/whoami` to see the output from the whoami container.

 The whoami app gives plain text output showing the request, and the hops taken to get there.